irace/irace.github.com/_posts/2016-01-18-profiling-your-swift-compilation-times.md

 Rather than building via Xcode itself, using the `xcodebuild` command line tool results in the logs being printed to standard output, where we can massage them to our liking:

 {% highlight bash %}
-# Let’s first run a clean for good measure
-xcodebuild -workspace App.xcworkspace -scheme App clean

-# Build, capturing only lines containing `X.Yms` where X > 0, and sorting from largest to smallest
+# Clean and build, capturing only lines containing `X.Yms` where X > 0, and sorting from largest to smallest
-xcodebuild -workspace App.xcworkspace -scheme App | grep [1-9].[0-9]ms | sort -nr > culprits.txt`
+xcodebuild -workspace App.xcworkspace -scheme App clean build | grep [1-9].[0-9]ms | sort -nr > culprits.txt`
 {% endhighlight %}

 At this point, the question was whether I’d actually be able to derive actionable insights from the output, and I most certainly was.
 Thought my culprits file highlighted any function that took over a millisecond to compile, I actually had 1,200+ cases in which a function took **more than a second**, with many taking over three seconds.
 Thankfully, these 1,200+ lines were actually all **the same three functions** repeated many times over again (I don’t know enough about compilers to understand why this is the case, but the inclusion of “closure” in the output sample below does shed a bit of light).